-Securing a wireless network isn’t rocket science, yet organizations continue to make fundamental mistakes that jeopardize their security.
+Securing a wireless network isn't rocket science, yet organizations continue to make fundamental mistakes that jeopardize their security.
 There are a few simple steps that IT managers should follow to ensure that users are being provided a secure wireless experience.
-By deploying encryption, security policies and guest access management, a district can build a secure, reliable wireless network.
+By deploying encryption, security policies and guest access management, an organization can build a secure, reliable wireless network.

 Encryption: The Secret Code